Cart»

 DOZEN

 From vines trained to standard single wire, with permanent arm rod and spur.
-Many of the very old vines (80-130 years old) have now been trained onto a trellis for ease of pruning, harvesting, disease and frost control.
+Many of the very old vines, 80-130 years old, have now been trained onto a trellis for ease of pruning, harvesting, disease and frost control.
 Scant vineyard yields of ½ to one ton per acre are central to the intense concentration.
 Vinified in one and two tonnes open top fermenters with hand plunges thrice daily.
-Completed primary on skins, a component finishes ferments in oak, matured on lees to maintain fruit profile and animation, minimal SO2, and topped up every three weeks.
-Maturation fifteen months in a combination of completely new, mostly French with some American oak hogsheads before bottling unfiltered.
-Alcohol 15.1%
+Completed primary on skins, a component finishes ferments in oak, matured on lees to maintain fruit profile and animation, minimal SO2, topped up every three weeks.
+Matured sixteen months in a selection of completely new, mostly French oak hogsheads, followed by unfiltered bottling.

 Barossa